wp-plugins/media-library-assistant/readme.txt

 * The **`[mla_gallery]` shortcode**, used in a post, page or custom post type to add a gallery of images and/or other Media Library items (such as PDF documents).
 [MLA Gallery](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Complete Documentation") is a superset of the WordPress `[gallery]` shortcode; it is compatible with `[gallery]` and provides many enhancements.
 These include: 1) full query and display support for WordPress categories, tags, custom taxonomies and custom fields, 2) support for all post_mime_type values, not just images 3) media Library items need not be "attached" to the post, and 4) control over the styles, markup and content of each gallery using Style and Markup Templates.

-* **Integrates with Photonic Gallery** (plugin), so you can add slideshows, thumbnail strips and special effects to your `[mla_gallery]` galleries.

 * **Attachment metadata** such as file size, image dimensions and where-used issues can be assigned to WordPress custom fields.
-You can then use the custom fields in your `[mla_gallery]` display and you can add custom fields as sortable columns in the Media/Assistant submenu table.
+You can then use the custom fields in your `[mla_gallery]` display and you can add custom fields as sortable, searchable columns in the Media/Assistant submenu table.

 * **IPTC** and **EXIF** metadata can be assigned to standard WordPress fields, taxonomy terms and custom fields.
 You can update all existing attachments from the Settings page IPTC/EXIF tab, groups of existing attachments with a Bulk Action or one existing attachment from the Edit Media/Edit Single Item screen.
 Display **IPTC** and **EXIF** metadata with `[mla_gallery]` custom templates.

+* **Integrates with Photonic Gallery** (plugin), so you can add slideshows, thumbnail strips and special effects to your `[mla_gallery]` galleries.

 * **Enhanced Search Media box**.
 Search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".
 Search by attachment ID is supported.

 * **Where-used reporting** shows which posts use a media item as the "featured image", an inserted image or link, an entry in a `[gallery]` and/or an entry in an `[mla_gallery]`.
 * **Complete support for ALL taxonomies**, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
 Categories and Att.
 Tags.
 You can add taxonomy columns to the Assistant listing, filter on any taxonomy, assign terms and list the attachments for a term.
-* An inline "Bulk Edit" area; update author or parent, add, remove or replace taxonomy terms for several attachments at once
+* An inline **"Bulk Edit"** area; update author, parent and custom fields, add, remove or replace taxonomy terms for several attachments at once
-* An inline "Quick Edit" action for many common fields
+* An inline **"Quick Edit"** action for many common fields and for custom fields
 * Displays more attachment information such as parent information, file URL and image metadata.
 Uses and enhances the new Edit Media screen for WordPress 3.5 and above.
 * Allows you to edit the post_parent, the menu_order and to "unattach" items
 * Provides additional view filters for mime types and taxonomies
 * Provides many more listing columns (more than 20) to choose from

 The Assistant is designed to work like the standard Media Library pages, so the learning curve is short and gentle.
 Contextual help is provided on every new screen to highlight new features.
-The [Other Notes section](http://wordpress.org/extend/plugins/media-library-assistant/other_notes/ "Click here, then scroll down for Help Summary") contains a summary of the help text following the `[mla_gallery]` documentation.

 This plugin was inspired by my work on the WordPress web site for our nonprofit, Fair Trade Judaica.
 If you find the Media Library Assistant plugin useful and would like to support a great cause, consider a [<strong>tax-deductible</strong> donation](http://fairtradejudaica.org/make-a-difference/donate/ "Support Our Work") to our work.
 Thank you!